aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/README.md

 ![CloudWatch Dashboard Screen Shot](misc/cloudwatch-dashboard-screenshot.png?raw=true)

 To execute the Beam pipeline in a batch processing fashion.
-Connect to the provisioned Amazon Elastic Map Reduce (EMR) cluster and submit the Jar file of the Beam pipeline to Apache Flink.
+Connect to the provisioned Amazon Elastic Map Reduce cluster and submit the Jar file of the Beam pipeline to Apache Flink.

 ```
 $ ssh -C -D 8157 hadoop@«EMR master node DNS name»